The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 - Bargaining: “Maybe just a little bit of mac & cheese won’t hurt…”

-- Depression: “My tattoo is curing or mending, but my soul is lactose-intolerant now.”
+- Depression: “My tattoo is healing, but my soul is lactose-intolerant now.”

 - Acceptance: “Fine.
 I’ll eat a salad.
 But I won’t be happy about it.”